 We are in the process of selling our QTH, taking down the station, packing it up and putting it into storage.
 We plan to buy a new place in 6-12 months so we'll be QRT for some time, then hopefully back on with an improved set-up!
 IN the meantime, I'll leave the photos on the site.

-QSLing: I answer all QSLs via the bureau or direct.
+I answer all QSLs via the bureau or direct.
 Please include SASE for direct, otherwise the return will go via the bureau.
 I still keep a paper log, but I answer all LOTW QSL requests.
 Simply send the request via e-mail and I will enter the QSO on LOTW if you are in the log.
 I do not participate in e-QSL.

-The homebrew steel tilt-over tower (design and welding by W7SX) with old TH6DXX and a homebrew 6 meter Yagi.
+The homebrew 33 foot steel self-supporting tilt-over tower (design and welding by W7SX) with redesigned TH6DXX and a M2 6 meter Yagi.
 The tilt-over feature negates the climbing of the tower and makes for easy antenna adjustments on the ground.
-An automotive wench serves as the power for raising and lowering the tower.
-This photo also shows the Oregon State Tree, the Douglas Fir in some detail.
-Its nice living in a section of the world covered with 140 foot antenna masts!
+An automotive wench serves for raising and lowering the tower.